fbpxl

 We often call this "sounding out," as students typically sound out the individual letter sounds in the whole word before blending them together.

 To prepare students for this skill, you've got to go back to spoken language.
-Focus on developing their phonological awareness skills, including rhyming, identifying syllable types, and practicing phonemic awareness, which will help them understand and manipulate phonemes easily.
+Focus on developing their phonological awareness skills, including rhyming, identifying syllable types, and practising phonemic awareness, which will help them understand and manipulate phonemes easily.

 The more we understand the science of reading, the more we realise how essential this process is.